 Generating Protected VMs Report

-Veeam ONE Reporter includes a set of predefined reports that analyze the managed environment from various aspects.
+Veeam ONE Web Client includes a set of predefined reports that analyze the managed environment from various aspects.

 For this scenario, you will run and review the Protected VMs predefined report.
 A VM is protected if there is at least one valid backup or replica restore point that meets the designated RPO for it.
 The report helps you identify which VMs in your environment function without proper protection and make sure the existing backups and replicas meet established RPO requirements.